 This year my wife needed extensive dental procedures.
 The cost went well over $5,650.
 The insurance company did not pay because it was a dental procedure and I don’t carry any dental insurance.
 I opened an HSA with Quest Trust Company Inc. with a maximum deposit of $5,650.
 I could have immediately taken a distribution for my wife’s dental expenses, effectively negotiating a discount on the dental bill equal to my marginal tax rate.
 Instead I chose to leave the money in the HSA and invest the money in partnership with my son’s Roth IRA and my wife’s Roth IRA to purchase a note secured by a first lien on real estate.
 The note was for 12% with a 2% origination fee and all costs were paid by the borrower, including Quest’s fees, with an 18 month balloon.

-I can add $5,800 again to the HSA in January of 2008.
+I can add more to the HSA in January of 2022.
 As the money grows I can take any amount of money out of the account as long as I have qualified medical expenses, including dental or vision expenses, to be reimbursed.
 Since I already have a large amount of dental bills I just keep these bills along with any others in a file.
 When I want to withdraw some money for any reason I just request a reimbursement for the expenses regardless of the year the expenses were incurred, as long as the expense was incurred after opening my HSA.
 That being said, don’t make the same mistake I made.
 I opened my HDHP at the first of the year but waited to fund my Quest HSA until I could fund it fully.
 My wife had some of the dental work done before I opened the HSA.
 The work done before the HSA was opened will not qualify for a tax free reimbursement.
 If I would have simply opened the account with a small amount then funded the rest later in the year I could have used those expenses as well.

 If in the future we decide that a HDHP is not good for our family we can switch to another plan.
 We will not be able to continue to contribute to the HSA, but we can keep the HSA open and withdraw the money out as needed tax free for qualified medical expenses.